soham-amburle/Amazon-Global-E-Commerce-Enterprise-Intelligence-Suite-Power-BI-/6. Inventory & Supply Chain Management (Dashboard 6)/README.md

 This dashboard enables stakeholders to:

-- Monitor operational and fulfilment KPIs in a consolidated executive view
+- Monitor inventory and supply chain KPIs in a consolidated executive view
-- Compare regional efficiency and cost distribution
+- Compare product categories and regional performance
-- Identify bottlenecks and inefficiencies in delivery and fulfilment processes
+- Identify high-cost categories and delivery bottlenecks
-- Track return and cancellation trends
+- Track returns and operational efficiency over time
-- Support data-driven supply chain and operational decision-making
+- Support data-driven supply chain, inventory, and fulfilment decisions

-By integrating KPI cards, slicers, trend analytics, geographic mapping, and narrative storytelling, the dashboard delivers a professional, enterprise-grade operational intelligence solution.
+By integrating KPI cards, slicers, trend analytics, and category/geographic-level visuals, the dashboard delivers a professional, enterprise-grade operational intelligence solution.

 ---